teuben/nemo/docs/source/amuse.rst

 ==============

-AMUSE (Astrophysical Multipurpose Software Environment) originates some ideas from it spredecessors: ACS, StarLab and NEMO, but uses the python language.
+AMUSE (Astrophysical Multipurpose Software Environment) originates some ideas from its predecessors: ACS, StarLab and NEMO, but uses the python language.
-Another feature of AMUSE is that python is also the *glue* shell between legacy codes that can orchestrate simulations taking components from different codes.
+Another feature of AMUSE is that python is also the *glue* shell between legacy codes that can orchestrate simulations taking components from different codes, whereas in NEMO legacy codes have a NEMO CLI interface, at best.

 For seasoned
 `AMUSE <https://amuse.readthedocs.io/en/latest>`_